SamuelMcloughlin/Personal-Projects-/Double Pendulum/Theory.md

 Here I will explore solutions of the double pendulum system utilising Newtonian, Langrangian and Hamiltonian mechanics to see their computational differences.

+## Trial Simple Pendulum

+Before we delve into the complexity of the double pendulum, a simple case of the single pendulum is tested.

 ## Newtonian Mechanics
 Whilst the introductory form of mechanics, great complexity arises when considering the double pendulum system using Newtonian Mechanics, having to analyse the forces being applied to both of the pendulums.